Invested in Arizona

 You may be eligible to participate in our COYL leak inspection and replacement program.
 The COYL program is another way we can help keep your family, property and neighborhood safe.
 Call 800-654-2765 to see if your property qualities for a free line leak inspection.

-The average residential bill will increase by approximately $2.94 a month to $47.22 or approxiately $48.
+Under the Company’s proposal, the average residential bill will increase by approximately $7.15 a month to $63.16.

-When compared with other residential utilities, Arizona customers will continue to enjoy lower natural gas bills, ensuring that natural gas remains an affordable energy option for Arizona customers.
+When compared with other residential utilities, Arizona customers will continue to enjoy affordable natural gas bills, ensuring that natural gas remains a reasonable energy option for Arizona customers.

 Frequently Asked Questions

-Under the approved increase, we estimate that the average residential customer that uses 24 therms per month will experience an increase of approximately $2.94 a month.
+Under the proposed increase, we estimate that the average residential customer that uses 23 therms per month will experience an increase of approximately $7.15 a month.

 When will I see this change on my bill?